U.S. Energy Department awards $40 million to speed nuclear waste cleanup

-Four new research centers announced on July 18 by the Department of Energy will collectively get up to $40 million to focus on a decades-old environmental problem: cleaning up nuclear waste from weapons production.
+Four new research centers announced last week by the Department of Energy will collectively get up to $40 million to focus on a decades-old environmental problem: cleaning up nuclear waste from weapons production.

-The centers will focus on chemical separation of nuclear waste streams and materials development for long-term containment.
+The centers will zero in on chemical separation of nuclear waste streams and materials development for long-term containment.

-Many believe the effort has taken too long and cost too much, says Andrew R. Schwartz, a senior advisor for DOE’s Energy Frontier Research Centers (EFRC) program.
+Many believe the effort has taken too long and cost too much, says Andrew R. Schwartz, a senior adviser for DOE’s Energy Frontier Research Centers (EFRCs) program.
 Tapping into emerging science could help the agency accelerate the process and do it in safer and more cost-effective ways, he adds.

 “If we do this science now and the projects lead to new fundamental understanding, that might change the way we approach the cleanup problem in the future,” he says.

-The multi-disciplinary, multi-investigator EFRCs on nuclear waste cleanup will be led from Florida State University, Ohio State University, University of South Carolina, and the Pacific Northwest National Laboratory.
+The multidisciplinary, multi-investigator EFRCs on nuclear waste cleanup will be led from Florida State University, Ohio State University, the University of South Carolina, and Pacific Northwest National Laboratory.
+Respectively, the centers will design, synthesize, and characterize new waste forms; analyze waste form degradation; seek fundamental understanding of waste materials at the nanoscale; and study reactions at interfaces in complex environments like those found in a waste storage tank.

 Join the conversation